TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 Some wisdom to takeaway:

 * Plan things ahead.
 It's better to resolve problems earlier on than later down the road.
-If your product is used by a lot users, changing something drastic later on may affect your users negatively.
+If your product is used by a lot of users, changing something drastic later on may affect your users negatively.
 * Be organised.
-Know what TODOs exist, which ones are more important, and when they should be done.
+Know what to-dos exist, which ones are more important, and when they should be done.
 * Remember to initialise your Box2D `b2vec2`s unless you want your physics intentionally broken.
 {.alert--success}

 Also, some final reflections:

 * We had planned a roadmap but started lagging behind.
 Perhaps the goals were slightly unrealistic, or we didn't consider the stress of the exam period.
 In my eyes, we could have pushed things a bit earlier so that the trainees had more time to plan.
 The final features (Demo Mode) were slightly rushed at the end.
-* Coding-wise, I think we did ok.
+* Coding-wise, I think we did okay.
 The only thing to improve was our intellectual capacity so that we could write more sophisticated simulations.
 Some sensors were hacked together rather awkwardly.
 But learning takes time.
 * Probably one thing we could've done better was provide more tips for the trainees.
 I heard from other seniors that some trainees had difficulty merging their code (which was one way we tested collaborative skills).
 {.alert--warning}